Civil Engineering Study 85-1

 © 1985 Missouri University of Science and Technology, All rights reserved.

 Report - Technical

 Yu, Wei-wen and Parks, M. Brad, "Design of automotive structural components using high strength sheet steels - results and evaluation of stub column tests for unstiffened curved elements" (1985).
 Center for Cold-Formed Steel Structures Library.
-Paper 189.
+189.